benroberts999/transientDM/README.md

 Another program, _combinedX_ (reads input from _combinedX.in_) takes in a bunch of given data files (outputs of _transientDM_), and forms the resulting constraints [on delta(alpha)(tau_int), Lambda(T), and Lambda(d)]

-**Note:** you must first create a directory called _/obj/_ (the compiled, but un-linked) programs go here - the reason is that then only parts of the programs that actually change need to be re-compiles.
+**Note:** you must first create a directory called _/obj/_ (the compiled, but un-linked) programs go here - the reason is that then only parts of the programs that actually change need to be re-compiled.
-Technically, these files are not needed after compilation, so feel free to delete them.
+These files are not needed after compilation, so feel free to delete them (though they save time if you need too recompile).

 ## Input options description